george-simon/sqlalchemy-challenge/README.md

 ### Part II - Climate App
-Design an API based on the queries that you have just developed using FLASK to create the routes
+Design an API based on the queries that you have just developed using FLASK to create the routes.

 #### Routes
 * '/'